 - NEVER run an engine in an enclosed area where dangerous carbon monoxide fumes can collect. - Only operate in good light, keeping away from holes and hidden hazards. - Be sure all drives are in NEUTRAL and parking brake is ENGAGED before starting the engine.
 Only start the engine from the operator's position. - Slow down and use extra care on hillsides.
 Be sure to travel in the recommended direction on slopes.
 For this unit, drive across hillsides, not up and down.
 Turf conditions can affect the machine's stability.
 Use caution while operating near drop-offs.
 DO NOT operate the unit within 5 feet of an embankment or drop-off. - Slow down and use caution when making turns and when changing directions on slopes. - NEVER operate with the shields, or other guards, not securely in place.
 Be sure all interlocks are attached, adjusted properly, and functioning properly. - Do not change the engine governor setting or overspeed the engine.
-Operating the engine at excessive speed can increase the hazard of personal injury and damage to the unit. - Stop on level ground, engage the parking brake, close the deflectors, and shut off the engine before leaving the operator's position for any reason.

-- Stop the equipment and inspect the impeller if an abnormal vibration occurs.
-Make necessary repairs before resuming operations. - · Keep hands and feet away from the intake and discharge. - Look behind and down before backing up to be sure of a clear path. - Never carry passengers.
+Operating the engine at excessive speed can increase the hazard of personal injury and damage to the unit. - Stop on level ground, engage the parking brake, close the deflectors, and shut off the engine before leaving the operator's position for any reason. - Stop the equipment and inspect the impeller if an abnormal vibration occurs.
+Make necessary repairs before resuming operations. - Keep hands and feet away from the intake and discharge. - Look behind and down before backing up to be sure of a clear path. - Never carry passengers.
 Keep pets and bystanders away. - Slow down and use caution when making turns and crossing roads and sidewalks.
 Close deflectors if not blowing.
 Watch for traffic when operating near or crossing roadways. - Be aware of the blower discharge direction and DO NOT point it at anyone. - DO NOT operate the unit while under the influence of alcohol and/or drugs. - Use care when loading or unloading the unit into or off of a trailer or truck. - Use care when approaching blind corners, shrubs, trees, or other objects that may obscure vision. - Inspect the unit before you operate.
 Make sure hardware is tight.
 Repair or replace damaged, badly worn, or missing parts.
 Make sure guards and shields are in good condition and fastened in place.
-Make any necessary adjustments before you operate. - Before using, always visually inspect to see that the impeller, its bolt, and the blower assembly are not worn or damaged.
+Make any necessary adjustments before you operate.

+- Before using, always visually inspect to see that the impeller, its bolt, and the blower assembly are not worn or damaged.
 Replace worn or damaged impeller and bolt. - Keep safety decals visible when installing accessories and attachments. - Do not wear radio or music headphones.
 Safe service and operation require your full attention. - When the unit is left unattended, stored, or parked, remove the key.

-Using a Spark Arrester
+Spark Arrester

-The engine in this unit is equipped with a spark arrester muffler.
-It is a violation of California Public Resource Code Section 4442 to use or operate this engine on or near any forest-covered, brush-covered or grass-covered land unless the exhaust system is equipped with a spark arrester meeting any applicable local or state laws.
-Other states or federal areas may have similar laws.
+It is a violation of California Public Resource Code, Section 4442, to use or operate the engine on any forest-covered, brush-covered or grass-covered land unless the exhaust system is equipped with a spark arrester, as defined in Section 4442, maintained in effective working order.
+Other states or federal jurisdictions may have similar laws.
+Contact an Authorized Service Dealer to obtain a spark arrester designed for the exhaust system installed on this engine.